Benjemenjamin/Code-1/Diary.md

 Pull:  used to fetch and download content from a remote repository and immediately update the local repository to match that content
 Push: Use git push to push commits made on your local branch to a remote repository
 Merge: Merges a branch with another branch

+Task01.3

+1.
+delete the file from your repository and then add a . gitignore rule for it

+2.